The Pupil Premium Grant (PPG) is additional funding given to the school to raise the attainment of pupils in Years 3 to

 • To promote and support teaching improvement schemes in line with the school’s development priority of raising achievement via advancements in first teaching.

 • The PPG is clearly identifiable within the budget.

 • The Pupil Premium Coordinator, in consultation with other staff members, decides how the Pupil Premium is spent; assessing what additional provision should be made to best benefit eligible individuals.

-• It’s spending and impact is regularly reviewed by the governors.
+• Its spending and impact are regularly reviewed by the governors.

 • It helps further develop strategies and interventions which can improve the progress and attainment of the students covered by the PPG.

 • The school is accountable for how it has used the funding and reports to the governing body and parents the efficacy of its spending, being made fully aware of the attainment of PP students.

 • The impact of the strategies funded by the grant will be tracked to ensure that they are adding value to the education of those involved.

 • The school will monitor, evaluate and review the impact of its use of the PPG.